techqueria/website/content/english/events/_index.md

 Watch videos from previous events on our [YouTube Channel](https://www.youtube.com/channel/UCUhXR0BOgyqrS1E_Sr4PVjQ).

-Read event recaps and other posts from our community [on our blog](/blog/).
+Read event recaps and other posts from our community [on our news section, La Techqueria](/news/).

 Photos are licensed under a [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.